IBMDevConnect/kube_ICP/Handson/Helm_Workshop.md

       ```

-2. Login to IBM cloud, Execute ``` ibmcloud login ``` on your local system terminal window to login.(Note: IBM cloud CLI is changed from "ibmcloud" to "ibmcloud"  )
+2. Login to IBM cloud, Execute ``` ibmcloud login ``` on your local system terminal window to login.(Note: IBM cloud CLI is changed from "bx" to "ibmcloud"  )

 3. After successful login to IBM cloud, Initialize the Container plugin by executing the below command.
 Execute  ``` ibmcloud cs init ```